Airdrie Iron Works Ruins

 The ruins he left behind — a stone chimney rising more than 55 feet, fortress-like walls three feet thick, majestic stone archways, and a three-story stone stairway built by master Scottish masons — became the backdrop for some of Muhlenberg County's most persistent ghost legends.
 Around 1884, when the state prison at Eddyville was being enlarged, approximately fifteen convicts were sent to quarry stone at Airdrie, housed temporarily in the imposing Stone House.
 They remained only a few weeks before being transferred elsewhere, but the brief presence of shackled prisoners in that already eerie setting spawned legends that grew far beyond the facts.

 Local folklore tells of convict laborers tortured in the coal and iron mines, their suffering echoing forward through time.
 On certain nights, residents of the surrounding area report hearing the sounds of iron chains being dragged over the stone steps as the ghosts of prisoners relive their torment.
 The most horrifying legend claims that a prisoner was thrown into the furnace as an example to the others, and that his screams can still be heard rising from the ruins on quiet nights.
-A headless woman is also said to wander the site, eternally searching for her head — though the origin of this particular apparition has never been clearly connected to any documented event.
+A headless woman is also said to wander the site, eternally searching for her head — though the origin of this particular ghost has never been clearly connected to any documented event.

 The ruins remain standing and are maintained by the Friends of Airdrie Park, who hope to eventually convert the 20,000-acre site into a public or state park.
 The property was featured on KET's Kentucky Life program.
 Whether the legends of chains and screams have any basis in actual events, or whether they simply grew from the atmosphere of a place where ambition died spectacularly and left its bones in the Kentucky woods, the Airdrie Iron Works continues to draw those who want to stand among the ruins and listen for sounds that should not be there.